Staying independent as you age means being able to continue living life as you choose.

 Ask for help

-If everyday activities are becoming more challenging and you need some help, there are assistive products and in-home services available depending on your situation.
-You can find more information on the My Aged Care website.
+If everyday activities are becoming harder and you need some help, support is available.
+You can use assistive products or in‑home services based on your needs.
+Head to the My Aged Care website for more information.

 Using assistive products

 There are thousands of products that can make a difference in all areas of your life.
-Check out these ideas for low-cost assistive products to make your life easier.
+Here are some low‑cost options to check out:

 Low-risk assistive products

-• Gadgets that help with kitchen chores like can and jar openers, long-handle dustpans, and electric knives
+- Helpful kitchen gadgets: These include can and jar openers, long‑handled dustpans, and electric knives

 Personal care products

-• Long-handle bath sponges if you have trouble reaching to clean your back
+- Long‑handled bath sponges: These are helpful if you have trouble reaching your back

 Mobility assistive products

-Mobility assistive products are a great investment if you have trouble moving around, as they can reduce pain and stress in joints and reduce the risk of falling.
+If you have trouble moving around, consider mobility assistive products.
+They can reduce pain and stress in joints and reduce the risk of falling:

 Communication assistive products